MisLink/dotfiles/README.md

 ## vim

-I'm not a heavy user of vim, so .vimrc just let vim looks like a editor.
+I'm not a heavy user of vim, so .vimrc just let vim look like an editor.

 ## git

-Just like vim, gitconfig is simple too.
+Just like vim, .gitconfig is simple too.